Pecan Pie Cobbler Recipe (An Easy Crowd Pleaser)

-This Pecan Pie Cobbler brings the gooey richness of pecan pie together with a flaky pie crust and sweet, buttery filling.
+This Pecan Pie Cobbler brings the gooey richness of pecan pie together with two tender, flaky pie crusts and a sweet, buttery filling.
 Made with pantry staples like brown sugar, corn syrup, and chopped pecans, it’s a warm and comforting dessert that’s perfect for the Thanksgiving and Christmas holidays.
+The cobbler is perfect for feeding a large group and incredibly easy to prepare in a 9×13-inch baking dish.

 Prep TimeCook Time/Cool TimeServingsPrep Level